 Among the key drivers for Latam growth, according to Everest Group, are the abundance of talent to support digital capabilities and attractive domestic markets for growth; two things that our US clients also find quite appealing when asking us to build their nearshore teams.

 An untapped opportunity for Silicon Valley startups, still

 For the past 10 years, we have built digital solutions (either web or mobile apps) from our offices in South America.
 Today, 90% of our clients are from the US.
 We typically have worked with corporations and mature consumer product companies, but over the past couple of years we have seen an increased demand from start-ups at the seed and VC stages, from all over the states.
 Fierce competition for good local talent and increasing costs are their main drivers to look after outsourcing solutions.

 However, building and launching a successful tech product is an art.
 Therefore, it requires a mix of skills.
 Lean development, scrum practices, user experience, and product management are some of them.
 Fortunately, our clients have realized they can outsource all of them!

 At UruIT we offer fully functional scrum teams, including UX and separate UI roles, Proxy Product Owner, and Scrum Masters, and of course, a senior team of engineers that work as a companion to the startup’s CTO and Product Owners.
 We become a very agile technology arm.
 Therefore, we’re capable of implementing a continuous delivery model with iterative releases, crafting solutions with the user in mind.

 Latin America advantages

 But more important, we feel, is the culture.
-At UruIT, we ignite a startup culture within our teams in Colombia and Uruguay, who care about the product just much as any member of the client’s team.
+At UruIT, we ignite a culture within our teams in Colombia and Uruguay based on caring about the product just much as any member of the client’s team.
 It means they won’t think twice to suggest a change if things aren’t going well.